Penguin Islands: Geography

-The islands are scattered over a long coastal region.
+The islands are scattered along a long coastal region.
 Although a few of them form small clusters or groups, such as the islands in Lüderitz Bay, the Penguin Islands lack the mutual proximity of a natural archipelago or island chain.

 The largest island is Possession Island with 0.90 km2 in area.
 Hollam's Bird Island is the most northern and, at a distance of 10.3 km, the farthest from the coast.
 All islands together measure 2.35 km2 in area.

 Islands

 Listed from the most northern to the most southern, the islands include the Penguin Islands (in the historic, narrower sense - printed in bold):